JaesaWilde/src-and-wiki-code/api/documentation.md

 - Hellmire, id 34, sector 3 but in Mirin sector
 - Fort union, id 16, sector 5 but in Orion sector
 - Azur Secundus, sector 20 but in Sten sector
+- Meridia, id 64, sector 17 but in Celeste sector
+- Blistica, id 70, sector 8 but in Gellert sector